sigmie/sigmie.com/docs/v0/index.md

     ->create();
 ```

-and index the bellow Documents
+and index the below Documents

 ```php
 [